AdaCore/spark2014/docs/ug/en/source/assertion_pragmas.rst

 [|SPARK|]

+Pragma ``Loop_Variant`` is a special kind of assertion used in loops. |GNATprove| checks that the given value *progresses* in some sense at each iteration of the loop.
+The value is associated to a direction, which can be either ``Increases`` or ``Decreases`` for *numeric* variants, or ``Structural`` for *structural* variants.

-Pragma ``Loop_Variant`` is a special kind of assertion used in loops. |GNATprove| checks that the given scalar value decreases (or increases) at each iteration of the loop.
-Because a scalar value is always bounded by its type in Ada, it cannot decrease (or increase) at each iteration an infinite number of times, thus one of two outcomes is possible:
+Numeric variants can take a discrete value or, in the case of the direction ``Decreases``, a big natural (see ``Ada.Numerics.Big_Integers``).
+At each iteration, a check is generated to ensure that the value progresses (decreases or increases) with respect to its value at the beginning of the loop.
+Because a discrete value is always bounded by its type in Ada, and a big natural is never negative, it cannot decrease (or increase) at each iteration an infinite number of times, thus one of two outcomes is possible:

 1. the loop exits, or
 2. a run-time error occurs.